 After endless nights on the road, sorting through bags of pennies in search of rare mints, and learning there was more value to those chipped diamonds than meets the eye, Eric decided it was time to go out on his own.
 Staying behind in Florida, Eric apprenticed under a trusted business associate of Pat’s before quickly becoming one of the most successful associates the store had seen in years.
 With Ryan back in Seattle overseeing the family business, the two brothers worked together from across the country to build an indestructible partnership.
 Ten years later, Ryan successfully convinced his older brother to return home, helping to expand West Seattle Coins to Bellevue Rare Coins.
 As the expansion took place, so did inventory, as the decision was made to include jewelry.

-With three locations and a new jewelry venture, the brothers knew it was time to bring their younger siblings, Daniel, and Angela, onboard.
+With four locations and a new jewelry venture, the brothers knew it was time to bring their younger siblings, Daniel, and Angela, onboard.
 Possessing just as much tenacity and eagerness for coins, precious metals, and jewelry as their older brothers, the two quickly caught on to the family business and have become leaders in the company as well.
 Daniel has become the company’s COO while Angela nurtured her jewelry passion and is now the Lead Jewelry Specialist and Bullion Manager.

 Though each sibling has their distinct passion, the four collectively are working towards a common goal.
 When asked what their hopes and aspirations are for the future of Bellevue Rare Coins are, they all have roughly the same answer.

 “My hopes and aspirations for the company is to continue to grow and make something great, greater!
 Continue to nurture this precious gem of ours and continue to build our BRC family.
 Become a very well known jewelry store and continue to put family and trust as our focus.”